adriandbf/Merge-Tactics-AI/README.md

 ### Troop Distribution Per Episode
 ![Accuracy Graph](graphs/hist_troops_deployed.png)
+Troops Deployed per Episode
+The Troops Deployed per Episode graph shows fluctuating deployment behavior for both the Survival and Combat models.
+The Combat strategy exhibits more aggressive troop deployment, with frequent peaks and higher variance, suggesting a reactive or opportunistic approach.
+The Survival strategy, while generally more conservative, demonstrates a few sharp increases that may correspond to critical in-game situations or learning adjustments over episodes.

 ### Total Reward Distribution Per Episode
 ![Loss Graph](graphs/hist_total_reward.png)
+Total Reward per Episode
+In the Total Reward per Episode graph, the Combat model achieves higher rewards overall but also experiences larger drops, indicating a riskier and more volatile strategy.
+The Survival model, by contrast, maintains relatively stable but lower rewards, reflecting a safer, more consistent approach that prioritizes longevity over short-term gains.
+This contrast highlights a trade-off between aggressive optimization and sustained performance stability.

 # Possible extensions and open issues